crux55/mmbot/README.md

 ## Error Handling

 The bot logs informational and error messages to a file named bot.log.
 If an error occurs, the bot sends a notification to the bot channel.

+## Reacting to Quotes

+The bot also has a feature to celebrate when a quote reaches a certain number of thumbs up reactions.

+When a quote in the quote channel gets 10 thumbs up reactions, the bot sends a message to the channel celebrating this achievement.